wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 :::
 ::::

-<a name="T-1.I.50"></a>50.&emsp;The miracle compares what you have made with creätion, accepting what is in accord with it as true, and rejecting what is out of accord as false.
+<a name="T-1.I.50"></a>50.&emsp;The miracle compares what you have made with creation, accepting what is in accord with it as true, and rejecting what is out of accord as false.

 ::::tabs
 ::: tab Expanded
-The miracle compares what you have made with creätion, accepting what is in accord with it [creätion] as true, and rejecting what is out of accord [with creätion] as false.
+The miracle compares what you have made with creation, accepting what is in accord with it [creation] as true, and rejecting what is out of accord [with creation] as false.
 :::
 ::: tab Substituted
-The miracle compares what you have made with creätion, accepting what is in accord with creätion as true, and rejecting what is out of accord with creätion as false.
+The miracle compares what you have made with creation, accepting what is in accord with creation as true, and rejecting what is out of accord with creation as false.
 :::
 ::: tab Simplified
-Miracles compare what you make with creätion.
-Miracles accept what is in accord with creätion.
+Miracles compare what you make with creation.
+Miracles accept what is in accord with creation.
 :::
 ::::

 ## II.
 Revelation, Time and Miracles

-<a name="T-1.II.1"></a>1.&emsp;Revelation induces complete but temporary suspension of doubt and fear. ^2^It reflects the original form of communication between God and His creätions, involving the extremely personal sense of creätion sometimes sought in physical relationships. ^3^Physical closeness cannot achieve it. ^4^Miracles, however, are genuinely interpersonal, and result in true closeness to others. ^5^Revelation unites you directly with God. ^6^Miracles unite you directly with your brother. ^7^Neither emanates from consciousness, but both are experienced there. ^8^Consciousness is the state that induces action, though it does not inspire it. ^9^You are free to believe what you choose, and what you do attests to what you believe.
+<a name="T-1.II.1"></a>1.&emsp;Revelation induces complete but temporary suspension of doubt and fear. ^2^It reflects the original form of communication between God and His creations, involving the extremely personal sense of creation sometimes sought in physical relationships. ^3^Physical closeness cannot achieve it. ^4^Miracles, however, are genuinely interpersonal, and result in true closeness to others. ^5^Revelation unites you directly with God. ^6^Miracles unite you directly with your brother. ^7^Neither emanates from consciousness, but both are experienced there. ^8^Consciousness is the state that induces action, though it does not inspire it. ^9^You are free to believe what you choose, and what you do attests to what you believe.

 ::::tabs
 ::: tab Expanded
-Revelation induces complete but temporary suspension of doubt and fear. ^2^It [revelation] reflects the original form of communication between God and His [God’s] creätions, involving the extremely personal sense of creätion sometimes sought in physical relationships. ^3^Physical closeness cannot achieve it [a personal sense of creation]. ^4^Miracles, however, are genuinely interpersonal, and result in true closeness to others. ^5^Revelation unites you directly with God. ^6^Miracles unite you directly with your brother. ^7^Neither [revelation nor miracles] emanates from consciousness, but both [revelation and miracles] are experienced there [in consciousness]. ^8^Consciousness is the state that induces action, though it [consciousness] does not inspire it [action]. ^9^You are free to believe what you choose, and what you do attests to what you believe.
+Revelation induces complete but temporary suspension of doubt and fear. ^2^It [revelation] reflects the original form of communication between God and His [God’s] creations, involving the extremely personal sense of creation sometimes sought in physical relationships. ^3^Physical closeness cannot achieve it [a personal sense of creation]. ^4^Miracles, however, are genuinely interpersonal, and result in true closeness to others. ^5^Revelation unites you directly with God. ^6^Miracles unite you directly with your brother. ^7^Neither [revelation nor miracles] emanates from consciousness, but both [revelation and miracles] are experienced there [in consciousness]. ^8^Consciousness is the state that induces action, though it [consciousness] does not inspire it [action]. ^9^You are free to believe what you choose, and what you do attests to what you believe.
 :::
 ::: tab Substituted
-Revelation induces complete but temporary suspension of doubt and fear. ^2^Revelation reflects the original form of communication between God and God’s creätions, involving the extremely personal sense of creätion sometimes sought in physical relationships. ^3^Physical closeness cannot achieve a personal sense of creation. ^4^Miracles, however, are genuinely interpersonal, and result in true closeness to others. ^5^Revelation unites you directly with God. ^6^Miracles unite you directly with your brother. ^7^Neither revelation nor miracles emanates from consciousness, but revelation and miracles are experienced in consciousness. ^8^Consciousness is the state that induces action, though consciousness does not inspire action. ^9^You are free to believe what you choose, and what you do attests to what you believe.
+Revelation induces complete but temporary suspension of doubt and fear. ^2^Revelation reflects the original form of communication between God and God’s creations, involving the extremely personal sense of creation sometimes sought in physical relationships. ^3^Physical closeness cannot achieve a personal sense of creation. ^4^Miracles, however, are genuinely interpersonal, and result in true closeness to others. ^5^Revelation unites you directly with God. ^6^Miracles unite you directly with your brother. ^7^Neither revelation nor miracles emanates from consciousness, but revelation and miracles are experienced in consciousness. ^8^Consciousness is the state that induces action, though consciousness does not inspire action. ^9^You are free to believe what you choose, and what you do attests to what you believe.
 :::
 ::: tab Simplified
 Miracles unite you with your brother.
 Revelation unites you with God.
 Revelation is the original communication with God.
 There is no doubt or fear in revelation.
-In revelation you understand creätion.
+In revelation you understand creation.
 You act according to your beliefs.
 :::
 ::::